5 Relationship Checkpoints for Trauma-Informed Fitness Coaching (Part 1 of 5)

 Are they a client I want to work with?

-I’d encourage you to do a gut check to make sure you’re genuinely motivated to show up for the person in front of you.
-Here are a few things that get me excited to work with someone:
+That’s why I encourage you to do a gut check to ensure you’re genuinely ready to support the person in front of you.
+Personally, I get excited to work with someone when I ask myself these questions:

 • Is there a fun movement puzzle to solve?